trademachines/trademachines-it-principles/README.md

 We know why we do things, we decide how to approach them and deliberately practice our skills.

 ### Data Driven Decisions
-We based our decision on data rather than Beliefs.
+We based our decision on data rather than beliefs.

 ### Costs Efficiency
 Find the correct balance between cost and value.

 ### Care About Our Customers
 Our success depends on our clients' happiness.

 ## Architectural Principles